No items found.

 • Where is it set?

-I don’t really plan my books—I’d definitely be in the ‘pantser’ category!—but as long as I have intensively thought about the four points above, I find it’s enough to carry me through the 90–100k words needed.
+I don’t really plan my books—I’d definitely be in the ‘pantser’ category!
+But as long as I have intensively thought about the four points above, I find it’s enough to carry me through the 90–100k words needed to complete the novel.

-If, after I’ve thought about all these elements, the idea is enough to excite me, then I’ll run with it.
-There is only one of my books—an early one—where I felt I didn’t listen to what my instincts were telling me, and even though the novel was published, I was distracted while writing it because another, better idea (that went on to be the next book) kept pushing into my subconscious, and I couldn’t wait to write that one.
-As a result, I wasn’t quite as passionate about what I was writing and it was more of a chore to get down the words.
+If the idea still excites me after I’ve thought about all these elements, then I’ll run with it.
+There is only one of my books—an early one—where I felt I didn’t listen to what my instincts were telling me, and even though the novel was published, I was distracted while writing it because another, better idea (that went on to become the next book) kept pushing into my subconscious, and I couldn’t wait to write that one.
+As a result, I wasn’t quite as passionate about what I was writing, and it was more of a chore to get down the words.

-If you have a few different ideas and you’re not sure which one to run with, think about the following:
+If you have a few different ideas and you’re not sure which one to run with, think about whether the idea interests you enough to sit down every day and write it and whether there are things you find exciting and enjoyable about the characters, setting, hook, or plot.

 Someone writing in a notebook